granek/aimhii/README.md

 `docker run -i -t granek/aimhii /bin/bash`

+# Pip Installation

-# Pip Installation: recommended for a server with common bioinformatics software installed
+This is recommended for a server with common bioinformatics software already installed.
 This requires that the 4 are already installed.

 ## Setup a Python Virtual Environment (strongly recommended)